gortadevosyan/Onecard-Uno/README.md

 **Onecard (Uno) simulator written in C.**

 **Introduction**
-- This is a simple command-line UNO card game written in C. UNO is a classic card game where the objective is to be the first to play all your cards or score the fewest penalty points when someone else does.
+<br> This is a simple command-line UNO card game written in C. UNO is a classic card game where the objective is to be the first to play all your cards or score the fewest penalty points when someone else does.

 **Features**
 - Play UNO in your terminal with up to 8 players.